 A health care professional who has earned a degree of Doctor of Medicine (MD) after completing an approved course of study at an accredited medical school.
 A MD usually enters a hospital internship or residency program after completing medical school and must pass a state licensing examination before they are able to practice.
 Because psychiatrists are trained medical doctors, they can prescribe medications, and they spend much of their time with patients on medication management as a course of treatment.

-Medical specialty certification in the United States is a voluntary process.
+Medical speciality certification in the United States is a voluntary process.
 While medical licensure sets the minimum competency requirements to diagnose and treat patients, it is not specialty specific.
-Board Certification demonstrates a physician's expertise in a particular specialty of medical practice.
-Board Certification involves a rigorous process of testing and peer evaluation that is designed and administered by specialists in the specific area of medicine.
+Board Certification demonstrates a physician’s expertise in a particular specialty of medical practice.
+Board Certification involves a rigorous process of testing and peer evaluation that is designed and administered by specialists in the specific are of medicine.
 Dr. Wiley is Board Certified by The American Board of Psychiatry & Neurology in Psychiatry.

 A Psychologist focuses heavily on psychotherapy and treating emotional and mental suffering in patients with behavioral intervention.
 Psychologists are also qualified to conduct psychological testing, which is critical in assessing a person’s mental state and determining the most effective course of treatment.